marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Do not load Intervention\Image if the server does not support it, to prevent Composer warnings

 = 1.2.31 - 27/Apr/2022 =

 * FEATURE: Possibility to download an order's configuration from the admin or My account